-In the evening transfer to Nyaung Oo airport for the flight back to Yangon.
-On arrival Yangon, transfer to hotel.
+In the evening, transfer to Nyaung Oo airport for the flight back to Yangon.
+On arrival in Yangon, transfer to hotel.

 Overnight in Yangon

-After breakfast finish the tour with a visit to downtown Yangon with its faded colonial atmosphere, Sule Pagoda, Mahabandoola Park, India town and bustling Chinatown.
-In the afternoon there is free time for shopping at Bogyoke Market, formerly Scott’s Market before transferring to Mingaladon Airport for onward flight.
+After breakfast, finish the tour with a visit to downtown Yangon with its faded colonial atmosphere, Sule Pagoda, Mahabandoola Park, India town and bustling Chinatown.
+In the afternoon, there will be free time for shopping at Bogyoke Market, formerly Scott’s Market before transferring to Mingaladon Airport for onward flight.

 This tour is built upon our firsthand knowledge & experience, offering you the best choices available.
 The price of this trip varies depending on the number of people in your party, dates of departure, and availability of ground services.
 Please click on REQUEST A FREE QUOTE (above) and supply the required information, enabling us to send you your personalized quote within 24 hours!